sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 function return values to JS values.
 This is available to user code too;
 simply import the `monoucha/tojs` module.

-Naturally, `JSValue`s you get from toJS are owned by you, so you should call `JS_FreeValue` on these when you no longer need them.
+`JSValue`s you get from toJS are owned by you, so you should call `JS_FreeValue` on these when you no longer need them.

 The `tojs` module also includes some other convenience functions: